godotengine/godot-docs/classes/class_control.rst

 | *Getter* | get_margin()      |
 +----------+-------------------+

-Distance between the node's bottom edge and its parent container, based on :ref:`anchor_bottom<class_Control_anchor_bottom>`.
+Distance between the node's bottom edge and its parent control, based on :ref:`anchor_bottom<class_Control_anchor_bottom>`.

-Margins are often controlled by one or multiple parent :ref:`Container<class_Container>` nodes.
+Margins are often controlled by one or multiple parent :ref:`Container<class_Container>` nodes, so you should not modify them manually if your node is a direct child of a :ref:`Container<class_Container>`.
 Margins update automatically when you move or resize the node.

 .. _class_Control_margin_left: